 Other receivables are stated at cost less impairment losses.

 Loan to related party is stated at amount advanced net of repayments and transaction costs.

-(g) Cash and cah equivalents
+(g) Cash and cash equivalents

-readily convertible to known amount of cash and which are subject to an insignificant risk of change in value.
+Cash comprise of cash at bank.
+Cash equivalents are short term, highly liquid investments that are readily convertible to known amount of cash and which are subject to an insignificant risk of change in value.